 Frequently Asked Questions

-Becoming an Online Math Major at UIS
+Taking Online Courses or Becoming a Math Major at UIS

 - What are the guidelines for students who don’t have exactly 60 hours of transfer credits?